-a.
+- a.
 Hair styles.
 Hair will be neatly groomed.
 The length and bulk of the hair will not be excessive or present a ragged, unkempt or extreme appearance.
 It must not interfere with the normal wear of the headgear.
-When cadets are in uniform, their hair will not fall over the eyebrows or extend below the bottom edge of the collar in the back.
-Extreme haircut styles and unnatural colors are not permitted in uniform.

-(1) Male Cadets.
+When cadets are in uniform, their hair will not fall over the eyebrows.
+Extreme haircut styles and unnatural colors are not permitted in uniform. - (1) Male Cadets.
 The face will be clean-shaven and sideburns will not extend below the lowest part of the ear opening.
 Mustaches are permitted if kept neatly trimmed and tapered.
 The top of the head will be neatly groomed with hair not longer than 3" and the sides will present a tapered appearance; i.e., shorter towards the bottom than the top.
-Unauthorized extreme haircuts include having very short hair on the sides that immediately transitions to long hair on top; i.e., it is not tapered.

-(2) Female Cadets.
+Unauthorized extreme haircuts include having very short hair on the sides that immediately transitions to long hair on top; i.e., it is not tapered. - (2) Female Cadets.
 Short haircuts are not required.
-When in uniform, long hair that naturally falls below the bottom edge of the collar will be neatly and inconspicuously fastened or pinned, so that no loose hair is visible.
+When in uniform, the following standards will apply.
+Hair will be neatly and inconspicuously fastened or secured in a bun, single ponytail, single braid or two braids.
 Hair holding ornaments (barrettes, clips, and pins), if used, must be transparent or similar in color to the hair.
+Multiple locs, braids, twists or cornrows may come together in one or two braids or a single ponytail.
+Braids and singular ponytails may be worn down the center of the back in all uniforms, but the length will not extend past the bottom of the shoulder blades while at the position of attention.
+There is no minimum length for the wear of a ponytail or braid.
+Ponytails will not be wider than the individual's head.
+If during field or physical training the length of a ponytail or braid hinders an individual's performance or creates a safety hazard, commanders may direct that the hair be secured or tucked inside the uniform top.
 Female cadets in higher LET levels will show LET 1 cadets effective techniques for keeping their hair in place.